braverymedia/braveryweb/episodes/if-you-build-it-they-wont-come.md

 ---
 title: If you build it, they won't come
 description: >-
-  W﻿elcome to Appendix B from Bravery Media!

   In our first episode, Joel and Kristin discuss the missteps that institutions can sometimes take with their websites.
-Just because YOU really like that homepage carousel doesn’t mean it helps prospective students in their journeys.
 Do better!
 episode: 1
 slug: if-you-build-it-they-wont-come
 date: 2023-02-15